-Give yourself to growing and you’d be amazed at your capacity to develop competencies.
+Give yourself to grow and you’d be amazed at your capacity to develop competencies.

 Back to my story and about why I cried with my friend.

-You see, we were in training school for three weeks together.
+You see, we were in training for three weeks together.
 Learnt together and planned on slaying the job together.
-The thought of doing it without her broke my heart and I cried it her.
-Maybe more than her lol.
+The thought of doing it without her broke my heart.
+Maybe more than the bereaved.

 You can share your wins in the comment with me and watch me pop a bottle of champagne on your behalf.